OpenVSP/OpenVSP/examples/vspaero_ex/Isolated_Rotor/Steady_Rotating_Frame/README.md

 holds the blades still and rotates the freestream around the X-axis.
 This requires the model and flow to be symmetrical about (and aligned with) the X-axis.
 The resulting flow is steady in the frame of the blades.
 In this case, wake relaxation is used in the solution process.
-However, the wake relaxation does not represent a time-accurate phenemona.
+However, the wake relaxation does not represent a time-accurate phenomena.

 The `prop_DegenGeom.csv` file in this directory can be re-created by running the DegenGeom analysis in OpenVSP.